 Healthy Aspragus Salad

-This Asparagus Salad is bright, beautiful and full of spring flavors.
-What I love about making spring salads like this is that you can put them together quickly with ingredients that can easily be swapped out for what you have on hand.
+Who doesn’t love a fresh, healthy and flavorful bowl of veggies to add to their meal rotation?
+This asparagus salad is bright, beautiful and full of spring flavors.
+It features crispy and tender aspargus is roasted to perfection and served with a medley of peppery arugula, refreshing cucumber and more!
+What we love about making spring salads like this is that you can put them together quickly with ingredients that can easily be swapped out for what you have on hand.

 Why we love this salad recipe